zalora/gorelic/README.md

 # Zalora GoRelic

 This is a fork from [Gorelic](https://github.com/yvasiyarov/gorelic).
-Used the build customizable Newrelic plugin fit for Zalora
+Used to build the customizable Newrelic plugin that fit for Zalora

 # GoRelic